CristeaTeodorAndrei/CubeSat/README.md

 Power on the OBC.

-- Both GREEN and RED LEDS should be ON indicating that OBC is alive.
+- Both GREEN and RED LEDS should be ON indicating that OBC is active and ready for requests.
-- A succesful connection message should appear on GCM's Interface to ensure that OBC is connected and can proceed to the optimization phase.
+- A succesful connection message should appear on GCM's Interface to ensure that communcations with the OBC is active and can proceed to the optimization phase.

 <br>
 GCM will try to connect with the OBC every 5 seconds.